domainaware/parsedmarc/docs/index.rst

 ================================== ===============================

 .. note::

   Message wrapping could be used as the DMARC mitigation action instead.
 In that case, the original message is added as an attachment to the mailing list message, but that could interfere with inbox searching, or mobile clients.

   On the other hand, replacing the From address might cause users to accidentally reply to the entire list, when they only intended to reply to the original sender.

-   Choose the option that best fits your community.